Plastic Easter eggs can be repurposed for a variety of projects. This guide is about reusing plastic Easter eggs.

 Please recycle your plastic Easter eggs.
 Place a pebble or piece of dog food inside the plastic egg and close.
 This makes a great cat toy for the shelter cats.

-This is a guide about Easter egg lunch.
+This is a page about Easter egg lunch.
 Repurpose plastic Easter eggs and use them as colorful containers for a fun lunch to take to school or work.

 Those colorful plastic Easter eggs have so many crafting possibilities.
-This is a guide about crafts using plastic Easter eggs.
+This is a page about crafts using plastic Easter eggs.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.